Policy Information

 1. Introduction and scope

 1.2 This Student Protection Plan has been drawn up to set out what action the University would take if it became necessary to close a course or to stop teaching on a particular site for reasons beyond its control.
-This Plan covers all Higher Education provision offered directly by UWL, to HE provision in the UWL Group, and course sub-contracted to academic partners.
-It does not cover provision validated by the University.
+This Plan covers all Higher Education provision offered directly by UWL, to HE provision in the UWL Group, and where its own courses are delivered by academic partners.
+It does not normally cover provisions developed and delivered by academic partners and awarded by the University.
+However, where possible the University will use the principles and processes contained here if validated provision is affected.

 1.3 The University is committed to delivering the course of study to which students have been admitted.
 In the event of a course closure, its policy is to put provisions in place to teach registered students so that they can complete the course.
 However, this Plan also sets out how the University would support students in the event that it is not able to deliver this commitment.